Chronicles from Home

 Any attempt on my part to describe the level of excitement of our children

 on Sunday morning will fail.
 The snow was indeed beautiful.
-The fact that
+The fact

 schools were closed added (a lot) to their delight.